 I challenge you to ask yourself three questions that we’ve found to be key indicators of developer program success:

-- Do your developer audiences see your brand or company as a solution provider or a solution partner?
+- Do your developer audiences see your brand or company as a solution partner rather than just a solution provider?

 - Beyond initial adoption, are your target developers actively deploying or integrating your solution into their products without being managed by your teams?